The Wendy's Company: DWG years

 In 1971, the SEC sued, after which Posner agreed not to sit on any pension board of any of his companies.
 After more acquisitions from 1982 to 1985, DWG faced heavy debt.
 Posner approached one of his backers, Carl Lindner, Jr. for assistance, but by 1986, Lindner's American Financial Corporation had acquired warrants for more than 30% of DWG's shares.
 Linder did not exercise the warrants, but forced Posner to reduce his pay from DWG.
 Posner also started selling DWG assets, including Foxcroft, Enro and the citrus subsidiaries.
 DWG bought beverage company Royal Crown Cola and its fast food subsidiary Arby's through a hostile takeover in 1984.

 An investor that Posner contacted to help get Sharon Steel out of bankruptcy told Posner that his lawyer, Andrew Heine, was considering buying Fischbach Corp.
 Just short of Fischbach being sold, Heine's Granada Investments Company made a bid for DWG at $22 per share.
 Posner converted all DWG options into voting shares but was unable to vote them due to an Ohio judge's order.
 Granada sued Posner for not taking the bid seriously and Posner countersued, stating the bid had no merit.
 Posner lost the case in 1991 and was forced to pay $5.5 million to Granada.
 The judge also noted other investigations into illegal stock trading in the Fischbach acquisition and Posner's compensation, and added three court-appointed directors to DWG's board as audit, compensation, and intercorporate transactions committees.

 Posner stopped the appointed directors from presenting their report to the full board, forcing Judge Lambros to convert 50% of Security Management Company ownership in DWG to preferred shares and to sell the remaining common stock.
-Posner resigned as chair of DWG in 1992 and sold his shares to Trian Group, a New York-based investment partnership led by Nelson Peltz and Peter May.
+Posner resigned as chair of DWG in 1992 and sold his shares to Trian Partners, a New York-based investment partnership led by Nelson Peltz and Peter May.
 Shareholders agreed to drop their longstanding lawsuits, claiming that DWG had been "raided" and "stripped".